flapjack/flapjack.io/API.md

 <a id="post_test_notifications">&nbsp;</a>
 ### POST /test_notifications/ENTITY/CHECK
 Generates test notifications for the specified check.
+Body can be left empty.

 **Example**
 ```bash